-Step one: In 2011, the rules governing the operation of slot machines, which are primarily located in catering industry premises, were revised by an unexpected amendment motion in the parliament.
-The monthly tax per machine was raised from HUF 100,000 ( $\in$ 330) to five times that amount, and the operators were obliged to change their existing machines to serverbased machines by October 2012.
-As a result of the measure, the operators handed in 60% of the slot machines within a month of the amendment being passed.
-Their numbers decreased further over the next year: from 22,000 to 2,000.
+Step one: The reregulation of the operation of slot machines primarily placed in catering industry premises took place in 2011, when the monthly tax per machine was raised from 100 thousand forint (330 euro) to five times that amount with an unexpected amendment motion in the parliament, and the operators were obliged to change their existing machines to server-based machines by October 2012.
+As a result of the measure, the operators handed in 60 percent of the slot machines within a month of the amendment being passed.23 Their numbers decreased further over the next year: from 22 thousand to 2 thousand.24

-Step two: In October 2012 the operation of slot machines, as well as game rooms and electronic casinos, was banned by means of an amendment pushed through parliament in the matter of a couple of days.
-Only casinos were exempt from the measure and were allowed to continue operating.
+Step two: In October 2012 the operation of slot machines, as well as game rooms and electronic casinos was banned by means of an amendment pushed through parliament in the matter of a couple of days, only casinos were exempt, and allowed to continue operating them.
 The ban also affected the approximately one thousand businesses that had invested in the server-based slot machines in line with the amendment that had been introduced a year earlier.
-According to the government, "the earlier measures had only achieved their objective in part, trying to ensure that those who lived in the most disadvantaged situations did not dump their money into slot machines, while on the other hand, serious national security risks had also been raised in regard to the activities of those with interests in the gaming industry."
-The government intended to make up for some of the losses in tax revenue that followed from these actions by taxing online gambling.
+For according to the government "the earlier measures had only achieved their objective in part, trying to ensure that those who lived in the most disadvantaged situations did not dump their money into slot machines, while on the other hand, serious national security risks had also been raised in regard to the activities of those with interests in the gaming-industry."25 The government intended to make up for some of the losses in tax revenue that followed from these actions by taxing online gambling.